We recently received an update from our insurance company informing us of some added services to our plan.

 However, every job has a purpose.

-Take the time to help employees understand why what they do matters and connect the dots to show how it impacts those people that the organization serves.
+Take the time to help employees understand why what they do matters and connect the dots to show how it impacts the people that the organization serves.

 Clarify your guiding mission and vision and help employees see how what they do helps to fulfill that purpose.

-For example, we have a close friend who worked as a machinist for an airplane factory.
+For example, a close friend worked as a machinist for an airplane factory.

 Help employees see the big picture no matter the job.